 But then all too soon we are approaching Back to School season.
 The Last 2 Weeks of summer vacation are a more conscious, planned transition time.
 Even though the kids would happily continue on their laid back summer ways, I need to start mentally and physically preparing them to head back to school.
 I slowly bring their bedtimes more into line with what we do during the school year.
 Not that we go crazy over the summer and let the kids stay up till midnight every night.
 But bedtimes usually aren’t as strict, so I start moving bedtime 5-10 minutes earlier every night or two so they get used to being in bed at a decent hour.
 I start waking the kids up earlier too.
 No more sleeping in until 8am for us!
 (Yes, I know we aren’t really late sleepers in our house.)
 But the kids still need to be up earlier during the school year so they can be ready for school in time.
 I also try to taper off any long days out of the house, since the kids (and I) seem to need a day to recover after a full day away.
 I try do all of this (sometimes with more success than others) so the kids can be fully rested for when school starts.

 The second part of the Last 2 Weeks transition is preparing for school.
 I don’t know about you, but at our school we get a list of school supplies from the teachers with a recommended list of school supplies needed for class.
 Each teacher is different.
 So this year, since my youngest is starting Kindergarten, I’ll have 3 separate lists of school supplies to purchase.
 Yikes!!!
 On top of that is any backpack, lunch box, shoe or clothing shopping that needs to happen.
 And believe me, ALL the parents are out in force.
-Last year I ordered (totally recommend this for your sanity!) a lot of the school supplies online for delivery or in-store pick up so that I didn’t have to brave the crowds in the Back to School areas of the store.
+Last year I ordered (totally recommend this for your sanity!) a lot of the school supplies online for delivery (check out my Jump Start list here) or in-store pick up so that I didn’t have to brave the crowds in the Back to School areas of the store.
 The crowds and lines reminded me of Disneyland in the peak of summer, just without the fun rides or great atmosphere.